vygr/ChrysaLisp/docs/TASKS.md

 quantum foam ;) Applications live on this 'sea' of VP nodes.
 And they have to live with the fact that things can and do come and go dynamically.

-You have classes provided like `Global` and `Farm` that take a lot of the pain away from you, they monitor the network state and call back to you as VP nodes go away or appear.
+You have classes provided like `Global`, `Farm` and `Local` that take a lot of the pain away from you, they monitor the network state and call back to you as VP nodes go away or appear.
 The assembler, like the Raymarch demo is fault tolerant, in that, it creates a farm of children to do work for it, but these children may live on VP nodes that die.
 Any child that dies is restarted on the current 'sea', and you try again.
 Keep going till all the files are compiled, then stop.

 A robust app, allows for the fact that its tasks may go out of contact, as a link is pulled out, or maybe somebody pulls the power cable out from a node or